BruceAidol/demo-repo/README.md

 ## Local deveplopment

-1. Open inde.html in your browser
+1. Open index.html in your browser

+## Notes

+2. Don't try to change everything